bluzky/relysium/README.md

 # RElysium

 This package lets you automatically apply AI-generated code suggestions as you code.
-Use `M-x elysium-query` to request and apply changes seamlessly within Emacs.
+Use `M-x relysium-query` to request and apply changes seamlessly within Emacs.
 Here's how to install and use RElysium.

 https://github.com/user-attachments/assets/275e292e-c480-48d1-9a13-27664c0bbf12